CochinoChingon/static/_posts/2021-09-24-santa-muerte-&-the-third-eye.md

 ---
 title: Santa Muerte & The Third Eye
-excerpt: "Welcome to another episode of Blood Rituals, now featuring an amazing Guest Gallo Chingon!
-Today, we delve into Gallo’s experiences with his ancestors attempts to reach out to him, as well as the beckoning from Santa Muerte"
+excerpt: "Today, we delve into Gallo’s experiences with his ancestors attempts to reach out to him, as well as the beckoning from Santa Muerte"
 author_profile: true
 date: 2021-09-24
 category: feat